 - a) Talk to the suspected victim, and any witnesses. - b) Identify the bully and talk about what has happened, to discover why they became involved.
-Make it clear that bullying is not tolerated. - c) If the bully owns up, then sanctions procedures outlined in the Behaviour Policy will be followed. - d) An additional sanction may be to arrange for the child to be escorted from the academy premises. - e) Incidents of bullying are recorded as such in the Academy Praise documents, in the parental log and in the Behaviour log (see Appendices below). - f) If the suspected bully does not own up, investigate further.
+Make it clear that bullying is not tolerated. - c) If the bully owns up, then sanctions procedures outlined in the Behaviour Policy will be followed. - d) An additional sanction may be to arrange for the child to be escorted from the academy premises. - e) Incidents of bullying are recorded in School Health Checks and the Trust Vulnerable Pupils Dashboard. - f) If the suspected bully does not own up, investigate further.
 If it is clear that they are lying, continue with the procedure. - g) Continue monitoring the situation to ensure no repetition.
 The follow-up findings will be recorded in the monitoring section of the Academy Praise document and parental log.